Cthulhu by Gaslight: Publication history

 Cthulhu by Gaslight was written by William A. Barton, with art by Kevin Ramos, and was published by Chaosium in 1986 as a boxed set with a 68-page book and a 56-page book, a large map, and a sample character sheet.
 It was published again in 1988 as a 128-page book.

 Reception

 Tim Wilson reviewed Cthulhu by Gaslight for White Dwarf #78, and stated that "Overall this is a good buy for anyone wanting an English campaign or as a challenge to those souls jaded by the Arkham countryside, and is recommended to those who appreciate sane game design."

+Scott D. Aniolowski reviewed Cthulhu By Gaslight for Different Worlds magazine and stated that "Cthulhu By Gaslight is not a necessity to players of Call Of Cthulhu, and this era seems a bit limited to this writer, however Gaslight does have many useful and entertaining things to offer and adventuring in Victorian London is a nice, fun change of pace from the 1920s.
+If you are a Sherlock Holmes fan, which the author most certainly is, this is a must for you."

 In the August-September 1987 edition of Space Gamer/Fantasy Gamer (No. 79), Lisa Cohen gave the book a thumbs up, saying, "Finally, what I have been waiting for!
 A game with real mystery and horror all in one."

 The Games Machine reviewed Cthulhu by Gaslight and stated that "Thoroughly recommended for anyone who likes the idea of horror roleplaying in the footsteps of Sherlock Holmes.
 But remember – the tentacles of the Deep Ones are everywhere..."